Eating Apples With IBS: Dried, Green, Peeled, Cooked Apples, & more.

 • About 25% of people with IBS DON’T benefit from restricting their FODMAP.

-• To know the effect of apples on your IBS, You have to Follow the right FODMAP plan, better with a guidance from your dietitian or doctor.
+• To know the effect of apples on your IBS, You have to Follow the right FODMAP plan, better with guidance from your dietitian or doctor.

 To evaluate the effects of apples on your IBS, start a 3-phase Low FODMAP plan as follows (which will help you to decide if you will stop eating apples for IBS or not):